harmslab/topiary/docs/source/installation.rst

 .. important::

-  RAxML-NG and GeneRax do :emph:`not` run on windows.
-To generate trees and ancestors, you must run topiary on a linux or macOS machine.
-Topiary can be used on a local windows computer to generate an alignment, which can then be passed to a linux or macOS cluster for the ancestral inference.
-Tree plotting can also be run on a windows machine.
+  RAxML-NG and GeneRax do :emph:`not` run on Windows.
+To generate trees and ancestors, you must run topiary on a Linux or macOS machine.
+Topiary can be used on a local Windows computer to generate an alignment, which can then be passed to a Linux or macOS cluster for the ancestral inference.
+Tree plotting can also be run on a Windows machine.

-To use topiary on windows, you need to install two packages:
+To use topiary on Windows, you need to install two packages:

 + `muscle >= 5.0 <muscle-download_>`_.
 This binary comes as a single, read-to-run
   file.
 Download the file and place it in a convenient folder somewhere on